JGMartFern/albums/README.md

 bit more separated between them.
 This will also be in our favor when we are testing the application.
 I am also trying to make an application that follows the Single Responsibility Principle, which is why I am choosing to separate the service and the data source layers.

+I chose not to use a ControllerAdvice this time, because of the scale that the application has at this time.
+Being only two exceptions, and both of them being part of the PhotoController, I see no need of creating it.
+However, it would be very advisable if we expand our app in the future and we start having more controllers, each of them with their own exceptions.
+A centralized ControllerAdvice can do wonders for having those exceptions organised and easily located.